frw-helpdesk/litrev-backup/README.md

 ## Change progress
 * 10/10/22
-    - added all lesson files to repository
+    - added all lesson files backed up into repository

+* 10/18/22
+    - replaced all internal links to lessons and pictures to local copies within repo

 ### File redirect changes
 Images/gifs -> local copys in repo